yinuotxie/QA-System-on-SQuAD2.0-and-QuAC/scoring.md

 tives) / (true positives + false positives) and recall = true positives / (false negatives + true positives).
 F1 score = (2×prediction×recall) / (precision + recall).

+To execute the evaluation, the below command can be used, python <filpath to main.py> --eval

 #### To calculate scores mentioned as above, you can call eval_reader(model, questions, answers, display) and set display = True if you want the result printed